owaits/ScreenMonkey.Help/start/gettingStarted.md

 ## Further Reading
 All functions of Screen Monkey are documented in this online help document.
 Continue to a description of the [main window](../reference/mainWindow.md).

+## Social Networks
+To discuss and share Screen Monkey shows with other users and the developers join the [Screen Monkey Facebook Group](https://www.facebook.com/Screen-Monkey-138931966146473).